SnapLib/npm-fs/docs/package/README.md

 specific "sub-types" of these elements) as objects.
 It also provides some utility expressions for parsing file system elements.

+The [README][5] for this package's repository contains examples and further information and would be a better starting point than this document.

 ## Element

 ---